pannous/hieros/docs/Home.md

 *𐎯𐎧𐎬𐎠		|Duxtua	|daughter
 𐎱𐎢𐏂			|Pučun  | puer/son

-Even now, 2500 years after Persians hammered those words into stone, the Iranian(Farsi) words are almost identical, surviving an Arabian conquest and millenia of separation, but reinforced by international relationships and intermarriages:
+Even now, 2500 years after Persians hammered those words into stone, the modern Farsi(Iranian) words are almost identical, surviving an Arabian conquest and millenia of separation, but reinforced by international relationships and intermarriages:

 Farsi|transcribed|english
 -----|-----------|-------